Verdagraph/.github/profile/README.md

 # Background

-*This section highlights the problems that VerdanTech aims to solve and the nature of the solutions.*
+*This section highlights the problems that Verdagraph aims to solve and the nature of the solutions.*

 ## Agriculture

 Dictionary.com [defines agriculture as](https://www.dictionary.com/browse/agriculture):
 > the science, art, or occupation concerned with cultivating land, raising crops, and feeding, breeding, and raising livestock; farming.

-VerdanTech is built with [sentientist values](https://sentientism.info/) in mind, and as such does not consider sentient beings as acceptable subjects of exploitation for food or any other purpose.
-As a result, the word agriculture in the context of any VerdanTech documentation uses this definition:
+Verdagraph is built with [sentientist values](https://sentientism.info/) in mind, and as such does not consider sentient beings as acceptable subjects of exploitation for food or any other purpose.
+As a result, the word agriculture in the context of any Verdagraph documentation uses this definition:
 > the science, art, or occupation concerned with cultivating land and raising crops; farming.

 The specific term "animal agriculture" retains its meaning.